dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 struct file_descriptors_t vfs_opened_files[MAX_OPENED_FILES]
 ```

-Where the `mountpoint_id` fields is the id of the mounted file system that is contining the requested file.
-The `fs_file_id` is the fs specific id of the fs opened by thefile descriptor, `buf_read_pos` and `buf_write_pos` are the current positions of the buffer pointer for the read and write operations and `file_size` is the the size of the opened file.
+Where the `mountpoint_id` fields is the id of the mounted file system that is containing the requested file.
+The `fs_file_id` is the fs specific id of the fs opened by the file descriptor, `buf_read_pos` and `buf_write_pos` are the current positions of the buffer pointer for the read and write operations and `file_size` is the size of the opened file.

 So once our open function has found the mountpoint for the requested file, eventually a new file descriptor item will be created and filled, and an id value returned.
-This id is different from the ine in the data structure, since it represent the internal fs descriptor id, while this one represent the vfs descriptor id.
+This id is different from the one in the data structure, since it represent the internal fs descriptor id, while this one represent the vfs descriptor id.
 In our case the descriptor list is implemented again using an array, so the id returned will be the array position where the descriptor is being filled.

-Why "eventually" ?
-Having found the mountpoint id for the file doesn't mean that the file exists on that fs, the only thing that exist so far is the mountpoint, but after that the VFS can't really know if the file exists or not, it has to defer this task to the fs driver, hence it will call the implementation of a function that open a file on that FS that will do the search and return the an error if the file doesn't exists.
+Why "eventually"?
+Having found the mountpoint id for the file doesn't mean that the file exists on that fs, the only thing that exist so far is the mountpoint, but after that the VFS can't really know if the file exists or not, it has to defer this task to the fs driver, hence it will call the implementation of a function that open a file on that FS that will do the search and return an error if the file doesn't exists.

 But how to call the fs driver function?
 Earlier in this chapter when we outlined the `mountpoint_t` structure we added a field called `operations`, of type `fs_operations_t` and left it unimplemented.
 Now is the time to implement it, this field is going to contain the pointer to the driver functions that will be used by the vfs to open, read, write, and close files: